 His Swan Song: St Peter’s Basilica

-Though he lived a simple life, at 73 Michelangelo became architect of St. Peter’s Basilica.
-It was one of religion’s grandest undertakings, with little progress made in fifty years thus far.
+Though he lived a simple life, at 73, Michelangelo became the architect of St. Peter’s Basilica.
+It was one of the religion’s grandest undertakings, with little progress made in fifty years thus far.
 Michelangelo took the original architect’s vision, embellished it with his signature grandeur, and gave us the quintessence of the Renaissance and second biggest church.
-The first time I walked into it five hundred years later I was still gobsmacked.
+The first time I walked into it five hundred years later, I was still gobsmacked.

 See Michelangelo’s masterpieces yourself

-Along with chuckles about the gay stuff, Out Adventures will treat you to a five-star experience when we unearth the Renaissance (and tasty truffles) on our Tuscan Decadence & Roman Resplendence tour of Italy.
+Along with chuckles about the gay stuff, Out Adventures will treat you to a five-star experience when we unearth the Renaissance (and tasty truffles) on our Italy: Milan to Rome tour.

 All photos courtesy of Wikipedia Commons, except for the photo of St Teresa’s portrait by Lino DiNallo.

 Lino has been Out Adventures’ head writer for five years now.
-He’s now been on six trips with the company, and seen more of the world than he ever dreamed possible.
+He’s been on six trips with the company and seen more of the world than he ever dreamed possible.
 Follow him on Instagram – @superfancystoryteller.

 With Rob MIA, it’s up to Peter to curate this week’s episode dedicated to the intersection of Art and Gay Travel.
-He is joined in the studio by life partners Daniel Faria (Director and Owner, Daniel Faria Gallery) and Rui Amaral (Director and Curator, Scrap Metal Gallery).
+He is joined in the studio by life partners Daniel Faria (Director and Owner of Daniel Faria Gallery) and Rui Amaral (Director and Curator of Scrap Metal Gallery).
 Read More